 NB!
-Scientific mode only available in Pro version of PyCharm.
+Scientific mode is only available in the Pro version of PyCharm.

-Started wondering how do i execute Jupyter style of cell codes in PyCharm and found out you can make executable cells in PyCharm by enabling Scientific mode.
+Started wondering how to execute Jupyter style of cell codes in PyCharm and found out you can make executable cells in PyCharm by enabling Scientific mode.

 You can enable Scientific Mode from View –> Scientific Mode.

 Cell model enables code execution by cell so you can run python code in order and small portions.
-As example importing .csv dataset and teaching dataset to machine learning mode in small portions..
+For example importing .csv dataset and teaching dataset to machine learning mode in small portions..
 Instead of every time you execute your whole code starting from scratch and waiting to import .csv file and teaching model again.
-Portion of code can be executed from small green arrow or CTRL+ENTER.
+Portions of code can be executed from a small green arrow or CTRL+ENTER.

 New executable cells can be created in .ipynb and .py files with “#%%” that adds automatic cell reference and “# In:” that manually adds cell reference.
-Numbered cells just reference to previous cells with lower numbers.
-Green arrow executes codes in order inside Python console as show in image below.
+Numbered cells just reference previous cells with lower numbers.
+Green arrow executes codes in order inside Python console as shown in image below.

 Jupyter notebook support